Best daily deals

 The AirPods Max wireless headphones offer best-in-class noise canceling with twenty hours of battery life.
 They provide excellent frequency response and great audio features.

-Who should buy the Apple AirPods Pro (2nd generation)?
+What about the Apple AirPods Pro (2nd Gen)?

-Clearly, each pair of headphones on this list takes up more space than a set of true wireless earbuds, like the Apple AirPods Pro (2nd generation).
+Each pair of headphones on this list takes up more space than a set of true wireless earbuds, like the Apple AirPods Pro (2nd generation).
 In terms of packing light, the AirPods Pro (2nd generation) fits in virtually any pocket.
-The latest Apple buds possess some excellent noise canceling capabilities too, and for the iPhone users out there, the H2 chip integration means you can reliably enjoy whatever media you’ve got on your device.
+The latest Apple buds possess some excellent noise canceling capabilities, too.
+For iPhone users, the H2 chip integration means you can reliably enjoy whatever media you’ve got on your device.

 Of course, there are downsides compared to over-ear headphones, such as long-term comfort and shorter battery life (5 hours and 43 minutes).
-Also, the Bluetooth-only connection prevents you from plugging into any media console provided by the airline.
-With that said, if you’re hopping on a relatively short flight and your iPhone is readily packed with your favorite podcasts and movies downloaded, the AirPods Pro (2nd generation) can cancel airplane noise very well.
+Also, the Bluetooth-only connection prevents you from plugging into any media console the airline provides.
+That said, if you’re hopping on a relatively short flight and your iPhone is readily packed with your favorite podcasts and movies downloaded, the AirPods Pro (2nd generation) can cancel airplane noise very well.

 Apple AirPods Pro (2nd Generation)